davidgasquez/handbook/content/habits.md

 - **The trigger is consistent**.
 The action is something that you'll always want to do when the trigger is fulfilled.
 - **The TAP furthers your goals**.

 That's a system.
 Goals are good for setting a direction, but systems are best for making progress.
 You do not rise to the level of your goals.
 You fall to the level of your systems.
+Build systems to take the right actions effortlessly.
+Stop trying and start doing.
+And learn what it really means to optimise.

 ## Themes